 Now kids can dress up as Norman soldiers or Civil War troopers and conquer the castle themselves.
 If you're feeling energetic then climb the steep steps and walk right around the castle on the battlements and see amazing 360 degree views across the Island.
 Take a gentle stroll around the Princess Beatrice Garden, explore the exhibition and castle museum, experience the beauty and tranquility of St. Nicholas’ chapel and finish up by treating yourself to a delightful snack in the tea room.

-- open daily from 30 March to 31 October and February Half Term - please check the calendar on the left for specific days
+- open daily from 1 April to 1 November and February Half Term - reduced days during the winter please check the calendar on the left for specific days

 - generally opens at 10:00 - please check the calendar on the left for specific days and times